-- 1) Hold a bachelor's degree. - 2) Complete a State Approved Educator Preparation Program (Hawai'i EPP may assess experienced candidates using an approved performance assessment). - 3) Meet basic skills and content knowledge expertise requirements. - 4) Have three out of the last five years of satisfactory full-time teaching experience. - 5) Professional Fitness clearance.
-OR - 1) Hold a bachelor's degree. - 2) Hold a valid, un-revoked out-of-state license issued for the first time since July 1, 2006. - 3) Have three out of the last five years of satisfactory full-time teaching experience. - 4) Professional Fitness clearance.
+- 1) Hold a bachelor's degree from an accredited institution. - 2) Complete a State Approved Educator Preparation Program (Hawai'i EPP may assess experienced candidates using an approved performance assessment). - 3) Meet basic skills and content knowledge expertise requirements. - 4) Have three out of the last five years of satisfactory full-time teaching experience. - 5) Professional Fitness clearance.

+- 1) Hold a bachelor's degree from an accredited institution. - 2) Hold a valid, un-revoked out-of-state license issued for the first time since July 1, 2006. - 3) Have three out of the last five years of satisfactory full-time teaching experience. - 4) Professional Fitness clearance.

-- 1) Hold a bachelor's degree. - 2) Hold a valid, un-revoked out-of-state license issued for the first time prior to July 1, 2006. - 3) Meet basic skills and content knowledge expertise requirements in Hawaii or the home state. - 4) Have three out of the last five years of satisfactory full-time teaching experience. - 5) Professional Fitness clearance.
+- 1) Hold a bachelor's degree from an accredited institution. - 2) Hold a valid, un-revoked out-of-state license issued for the first time prior to July 1, 2006. - 3) Meet basic skills and content knowledge expertise requirements in Hawai'i or the home state. - 4) Have three out of the last five years of satisfactory full-time teaching experience. - 5) Professional Fitness clearance.

-- 1) Hold a bachelor's degree. - 2) Hold a valid, un-revoked out-of-state license with NBPTS certification or MNTC designation. - 3) Have three out of the last five years of satisfactory full-time teaching experience. - 4) Professional Fitness clearance.
+- 1) Hold a bachelor's degree from an accredited institution. - 2) Hold a valid, un-revoked out-of-state license with NBPTS certification or MNTC designation. - 3) Have three out of the last five years of satisfactory full-time teaching experience. - 4) Professional Fitness clearance.

-- 1) Hold a bachelor's degree. - 2) Complete a non-US State Approved Teacher Education Program. - 3) Meet basic skills and content knowledge expertise requirements. - 4) Professional Fitness clearance.
+- 1) Hold a bachelor's degree from an accredited institution. - 2) Complete a non-US State Approved Teacher Education Program. - 3) Meet basic skills and content knowledge expertise requirements. - 4) Professional Fitness clearance.